EricaLinaG/Emacsn/README.md

 ## Chemacs

-This system uses [Chemacs2](https://github.com/plexus/chemacs2) as an _Emacs bootloader_ to allow multiple emacs configurations to exist at once.
+This system uses [Chemacs2](https://github.com/plexus/chemacs2) as an _Emacs boot loader_ to allow multiple emacs configurations to exist at once.
 Most of the examples from the Chemacs doc are incorporated here.

 When a profile is installed it will automatically